-2.12 Wadham Year: 10-13
+2.12 Wadham Senior School: Years 10-13

-2.12.1 The Wadham School workshop was slightly different and started with a short film about Neighbourhood Planning (Locality) and was followed by an interactive game 'Kahoot' where students had to answer 20 questions choosing from a multiple choice list of questions.
-The answers are summarised on the table opposite.
+2.12.1 The Wadham Senior School workshop was slightly different and started with a short film about Neighbourhood Planning (Locality) and was followed by an interactive game 'Kahoot' where students had to answer 20 questions choosing from a multiple choice list of questions.
+The answers are summarised in Table 1.